Quick Take

 Dalmatian Mixes and Children

-However, don’t let your dalmatian mix play with your baby or toddler unattended because their excitable nature may accidentally knock your child over and cause your child to become afraid of your dalmatian mix.
+However, don’t let your Dalmatian mix play with your baby or toddler unattended because their excitable nature may accidentally knock your child over and cause your child to become afraid of your Dalmatian mix.

-Dogs Similar to Dalmation Mix
+Dogs Similar to Dalmatian Mix

 Dogs similar to the Dalmatian include the English pointer, border collie, and boxer.